iorobertob/intermusic_poster/README.md

 ----------
 - The module has settings for  5 metadata field titles and values, that can be filled manually or sought for in the AMS.
 - The mmodule also has the option to upload a metadata file.
 The metadata file contains in its name, the ID of a collection in the AMS, and performs an API call to retreive a json list with information about files of that collection.
 - From the info of the collection, the script looks for the fields with the titles set in this module's configuration.
 If they are found, they are used to fill the values in this module's info.
-If the metadata field titles in the config are left empty, the poster will use the default values:  	 "Composer";
+If the metadata field titles in the config are left empty, the mediaposter will use the default values:  	 "Composer";
             		"Title";
             		"Title - English";
             		"Surtitle";